Fibonacci Laws of Planetary Motion β Technical Background

 Predictions β zero free parameters

-This law partially resolves Open Question 1: while no universal closed-form eccentricity formula exists, all eight eccentricities are predicted from inclinations via Fibonacci pair constraints on the AMD partition ratio.
+This law partially resolves Open Question 1: while no universal closed-form eccentricity formula exists, all eight eccentricities are predicted from inclinations via Fibonacci/Lucas pair constraints on the AMD partition ratio.

 Law 5: Eccentricity Balance

-The eccentricities satisfy an independent balance condition using the same Fibonacci divisors and phase groups:
+The eccentricities satisfy an independent balance condition using the same Fibonacci divisors and balance groups:

 where